brandonvernon/memory-game/README.md

 # Classic Memory Game

+A responsive one page web application using HTML, CSS, and Javascript.

-Download and then open index.html within memory-game to play.
+Download or clone and then open index.html to play.

 Or view [here](https://codepen.io/brandonvernon/pen/NzxbpP)